 A modern birthstone choice and one that rivals sapphire in the beauty stakes is tanzanite with its dazzling purple/blue pleochroism.
 The unique appeal of tanzanite was quickly marketed by Tiffany & Co. after being discovered by a Masai tribesman in 1967, in the Merelani district at the foot of Mt.
 Kilimanjaro.
 Once the bright blue crystals were tested and were diagnosed to be zoisite rather than corundum (sapphire), the named was changed to Tanzanite as zoisite didn't sound very enticing.
 Tanzanite has quickly become one of the world's most popular coloured gemstone choices and is often flawless in clarity.

 If the colour blue just gets you down you could always try ruby according to Arabic and Hebrew birthstone traditions.
-Lapis Lazuli makes a nice choice for men as well as traditional turquoise.
+Lapis Lazuli makes a nice choice for men, as well as traditional turquoise.

 Please follow and like us: